ZTF SN Ia DR2: Overview

-After two decades, the standard model of cosmological starts to see first hints of inconsistencies. and, again, SN~Ia play a key role.
-First and foremost, the direct measurement of the Hubble constant $H_0$ derived by anchoring the absolute SN~Ia standardized luminosity with Cepheids is found to be $5\sigma$ higher than theoretical expectations anchored by cosmic microwave background data \citep[e.g.,][]{riess2016,riess2022,planck2020}.
-Most recently, two independent SN~Ia compilations, concluded that $w$ might differ from $w=-1$ at the 2 to $3\sigma$ level \citep{rubin2023,des2024}.
-These results, strengthen by the recent DESI Year-1 release \citep{desi2024}, could be the sign of new fundamental physics, or hints of unknown systematic biases in the SN~Ia distances.
+After two decades, the standard model of cosmology is starting to see the first hints of inconsistencies and, again, SNe~Ia are playing a key role.
+First and foremost, the direct measurement of the Hubble constant, $H_0$, derived by anchoring the absolute SN~Ia standardized luminosity with Cepheids, is found to be $5\sigma$ higher than theoretical expectations anchored by cosmic microwave background data \citep[e.g.,][]{riess2016,riess2022,planck2020}.
+Most recently, two independent SN~Ia compilations concluded that $w$ might differ from $w=-1$ at the 2 to $3\sigma$ level \citep{rubin2023,des2024}.
+These results, strengthened by the recent DESI Year-1 release \citep{desi2024}, could be the sign of new fundamental physics, or hints of unknown systematic biases in the SN~Ia distances.

-In that context, the Zwicky Transient Facility \citep[ZTF, ][]{bellm2019, graham2019} has been collecting thousands of nearby SNe a year in the Northern sky since it started science operation in March 2018.
-As of mid-2024 $\mathcal{O}(10k)$ ZTF-discovered SNe have been spectroscopically classified.
-In this paper we present an overview of the second data-release associated to the "Type Ia Supernovae \& Cosmology" science working group, aka “DR2”.
-This dataset contains 3628 Type Ia Supernovae (SNe~Ia) detected, followed and classified by the ZTF survey and discovered before the end of December 2020.
+In that context, the \textit{Zwicky} Transient Facility \citep[ZTF;][]{bellm2019, graham2019} has been collecting thousands of nearby SNe a year in the northern sky since it started science operations in March 2018.
+As of mid-2024, $\mathcal{O}(10k)$ ZTF-discovered SNe have been spectroscopically classified.
+In this paper, we present an overview of the second data release associated with the “Type Ia Supernovae \& Cosmology” science working group, aka “DR2.”
+This dataset contains 3628 type Ia supernovae (SNe~Ia) detected, followed, and classified by the ZTF survey and discovered before the end of December 2020.

-This “DR2” follows \cite{dhawan2022} where we illustrated the characteristics of the survey using the first months of operation.
-Along with this release overview, 20 companion papers that study the dataset, providing key insights on nearby SN~Ia physics and their use as cosmological probes are released.
+This DR2 follows \cite{dhawan2022}, in which we illustrate the characteristics of the survey using the first months of operations.
+Along with this release overview, 20 companion papers that study the dataset, providing key insights on nearby SN~Ia physics and their use as cosmological probes, have been released.
 However, we warn the user that the current light curve photometry calibration does not yet reach the accuracy to unlock cosmological analysis.
 Any other scientific study is welcomed.
-Ongoing work is been finished on the survey calibration that will lead to a cosmological parameter inference as a next release: “DR2.5”.
+Ongoing work is being finished on the survey calibration that will lead to a cosmological parameter inference as the next release: “DR2.5.”